What are the stories you have been telling yourself about your health and body these days?

 SO, let’s flip this back to health.

 With those thoughts that you have, perhaps subconsciously, been convincing yourself is your “truth” (like, “I am bad at eating/exercise/sticking with a program”) is it possible that you too are just internalizing something you simply have not yet LEARNED yet??
 You might be thinking, “Yeah, but Amanda, I’m not new to my body?
 I’ve had time to learn, and yet I still feel like I have no idea what I’m doing?
 To that, I think it’s important to understand the complexity of our body.
 Because our body’s are always changing, we are constantly having to adapt to the ramifications of the changing hormones and metabolic factors (including stress!).
 So what might have worked for you 10 years ago won’t necessarily work for your body where it is now.
 Maybe in some ways, but not completely.
 You have to commit to the process of LEARNING how to take care of what your body is doing this year.
 In that same way that I had learned how to spend money as a single person just fine, but I still needed to learn how to spend money as a married woman with a whole lot more expenses, you too will always need to adapt to the changes your body may have faced in the last year.
+Sometimes you may be in desperate need of something but don’t have the funds necessary to attain it.
+In situations likes these, it may be wise to apply for credit; but before you do, get your free report here.
 And just like I was exposed the negative ramifications that came from internalizing my shame in the way I would become DEFENSIVE, DEMANDING or DISTANT, you too need to be aware of your own reactions to the story you have convinced yourself too.
 Realize that if you simply change your story from “ I am BAD at eating healthy or exercising” to “I am in the process of learning about my body this year” you will release yourself mentally from having to be an expert in it right now.
 Instead, allowing yourself some grace in the space of learning.
 This week, what are you going to seek and learn about what your body needs from you?
 What are some things you need to investigate and learn about?

 - Maybe you have been experiencing some digestive issues and you need to learn about what foods might be causing your issues.